wxhzyr/MixADA_PADDLE_2.6/README.md

 ## Running

-I have included examples of how to run model training with MixADA as well as how to evaluate the models under adversarial attacks in `run_job.sh` and `run_job2.sh`.
+I have included examples of how to run model training with MixADA as well as how to evaluate the models under adversarial attacks in `run_job.sh`.
 However, you need to modify the scripts to fill in your dataset and pretrained model checkpoint paths.

 ## Reference